 Analysts also compiled references containing groundwater quality information.
-The information included in these references were used to enhance understanding of groundwater quality conditions beyond available data.
+The information included in these references was used to enhance understanding of groundwater quality conditions beyond available data.
 References used in this section include the following:

 - Singer and Swarzensky.
 1970.
 Pumpage and Ground-Water Storage Depletion in Cuyama Valley, 1947-1966.
 This report focuses on groundwater depletion, but also includes information about groundwater quality. - USGS.
 2008 Groundwater-Quality Data in the South Coast Interior Basins Study Unit, 2008: Results from the California Groundwater Ambient Monitoring and Assessment (GAMA) Program.
-This study summarizes water quality testing on 12 wells in the Cuyama Valley; wells were tested for a variety of constituents. - SBCWA.
+This study summarizes water quality testing on 12 wells in the Cuyama Valley; wells were tested for a variety of constituents.

+- SBCWA.
 2011.
 Santa Barbara County 2011 Groundwater Report.
-This report provides groundwater conditions from throughout the county, and provides water quality information for the Cuyama Valley. - USGS.
+This report provides groundwater conditions from throughout the county and provides water quality information for the Cuyama Valley. - USGS.
 2013c.
 Geology, Water-Quality, Hydrology, and Geomechanics of the Cuyama Valley Groundwater Basin, California, 2008-12.
 This report investigates a wide variety of groundwater components in the Cuyama Valley, including water quality.

-Data Analysis
+Historical Data Analysis

 Collected data were analyzed for TDS, nitrate, and arsenic.
 These three constituents were included in analysis because they were cited in previous studies of the Basin, and they were discussed during public meetings as being of concern to stakeholders in the Basin.
+The Figures below show historical measurements of TDS nitrate and arsenic collected prior to GSP development as well as also recent sampling results from the CBGSA's monitoring network and collected from public portals described earlier in this chapter.

-Figure 2-52 shows TDS of groundwater measured in wells in 1966.
-In 1966, TDS was above the MCL of 1,500 μg/L in over 50 percent of measurements.
+Figure 2-76 shows TDS of groundwater measured in wells in 1966.
+In 1966, TDS was above the MCL of 1,500 micrograms per liter (mg/L) in over 50 percent of measurements.
 TDS was over 2,000 mg/L near the Cuyama River in the southeast portion of the Basin near the Ozena Fire Station, Santa Barbara Canyon, and upper Quatal Canyon, indicating that high TDS water was entering the Basin from the watershed above these measurement points.
 TDS measurements were over the MCL throughout the central portion of the Basin, where irrigated agriculture was operating, near the towns of Cuyama and New Cuyama, and along the Cuyama River to the northwest of New Cuyama.
 TDS was less than 500 mg/L in a number of measurements between Bitter Creek and Cottonwood Canyon, indicating that lower TDS water was entering the Basin from the watersheds in this area.

-Figure 2-53 shows TDS of groundwater measured in wells between 2011 and 2018.
+Figure 2-77 shows TDS of groundwater measured in wells between 2011 and 2018.
 Multiple years of collected data were used to generate enough mapped data density for comparison to 1966 data.
 From 2011 to 2018 period, TDS was above the MCL in over 50 percent of measurements.
 TDS was over 1,500 mg/L near the Cuyama River in the southeast portion of the Basin near the Ozena Fire Station, and in Santa Barbara Canyon, indicating that high TDS water was entering the Basin from the watershed above these measurement points.
 TDS measurements were over the MCL throughout the central portion of the Basin where irrigated agriculture was operating.
 A number of 500 to 1,000 mg/L TDS concentrations were measured near New Cuyama and in upper Quatal Canyon, and along the Cuyama River between Cottonwood Canyon and Schoolhouse Canyon.